-Private colleges and universities: Private schools usually have smaller classes and greater access to faculty.
+Private colleges and universities:

+Private schools usually have smaller classes and greater access to faculty.
 These schools offer bachelor's degrees but may also offer associate's and graduate degrees.
 Some have joint programs with larger universities in specialized fields.
 Private schools generally cost more than public universities, but financial aid can help with the costs.
 Because they're usually smaller than public universities, you may have a greater chance to participate in sports, music and other activities.

-Public two-year colleges: You can follow several paths at the state's community and technical colleges.
+Public two-year colleges:

+You can follow several paths at the state's community and technical colleges.
 One leads to an associate's degree that prepares you for transferring to a four-year school.
 Others prepare you for entering the workforce.
 These can take several months to two years to complete.
 These colleges are normally the least expensive higher education option.
 You can usually find a two-year school near you, so you can save money by living at home.

+Trade schools:

-Trade schools: Trade schools are also called career, technical and proprietary schools.
+Trade schools are also called career, technical and proprietary schools.
 They are privately owned.
 Some schools offer only one area of study; others offer programs in several areas.
 They often cost more than public schools.
 If you're thinking about one of these schools, make sure it's accredited and find out if its credits will transfer.

+Distance learning:

-Distance learning: Distance learning lets you take courses and earn degrees without the on-campus experience.
-You can find a list of Kentucky online degree programs at www.nc-sara.org/directory (select Kentucky under the drop down menu).
+Distance learning lets you take courses and earn degrees without the on-campus experience.
+You can find a list of Kentucky online degree programs at nc-sara.org/directory (select Kentucky under the drop down menu).
+Some schools offer classes at locations other than their main campus, meaning you may find some offered where you live.
+Check with the college for more information.